mitchwess/StreamSearch/README.md

 3) in the terminal makesure you're in the main StreamSearch directory and type 'npm install --save-dev concurrently'
 4) only have to do the first three steps once.
+5) npm install mysql in the api folder to connect to database

-5) to run the website make sure youre in the main StreamSearch folder and type 'npm run dev'
+6) to run the website make sure youre in the main StreamSearch folder and type 'npm run dev'

-6) npm install mysql in the api folder to connect to database
+//important files that have most of our code ./api/database_connection/checkboxdata ./api/database_connection/query.js ./api/routes/checkbox.js
+./client/homepage.js

 #
 #   ->database (files for database creation)